 Many jobs and working lives have become unstable and precarious.
 There are changes in the distribution of work between social groups and across the life cycle.
 The proliferation of low skilled, low paid and part-time work is affecting the distribution of income, resulting in widening inequality and social exclusion.
 Low and worsening levels of social mobility cement inequality further, impacting on health, educational achievement and crime.

 The Institute has a strong reputation for research on labour market and social change and, in particular, immigration.
 Our current research programme is focused on understanding the impact of migration and other changes on the labour market, through quantitative and qualitative methods.
 We also have a strong programme of research on education and training, including interventions in schools designed to improve outcomes for disadvantaged children.

-How will the economic forces of globalisation affect our future prosperity?
-Our greatest economic challenge is to understand the forces of globalisation.
+Our greatest economic challenge is to understand how the forces of globalisation will affect our prosperity.
 Modelling important economic and financial interactions in the global economy is the best way to make sense of the processes shaping our future.
 NIESR is the leading macroeconomics research institute in the UK.
 We are home of one of the most successful large-scale structural macroeconomic models in the world.
 Subscribers to the National Institute Global Econometric Model (NiGEM) include 30 of the largest central banks and finance ministries and an increasing number of private organisations.
 The integrity of our model has primacy ahead of commercial concerns.

-NIESR has a long record of leading productivity and labour markets research.
-Our research focuses on improving the measurement of productivity, understanding the influence of education, training & skills on economic performance, the drivers of firm behaviour and innovative capacity, the changing nature and role of labour markets, competitiveness and the efficacy of regulation.
+NIESR has a long record of leading trade, productivity and labour markets research.
+Our research focuses on improving the measurement of productivity, understanding the influence of education, training & skills on economic performance, the drivers of firm behaviour and innovative capacity, the impact of import competition on local labour markets and the improvement in trade in value added measurement.